tneuqole/advent-of-code/README.md

-# aoc-2023-go
+# advent-of-code

+This repo contains my solutions for problems from [Advent of Code](https://adventofcode.com/)

+## Log

+### 2023

-Participating in Advent of Code 2023 to start teaching myself golang.
+First time participating in AoC.
+Taking this opportunity to start learning golang.
+This is the _first_ go code I've ever written.
+Yes it's horrible.